Sanjeeb-J/Mongo_python--Student-Management-System-/README.md

 The web application automatically connects to a local MongoDB instance on port `27017` and uses the database `studentDB` and collection `students`.

 ---
-*Created as part of Experiment 18 - MongoDB Python CRUD Experiment.*